-- 2. Except as provided in s.
+- (b) Cul-de-Sac Streets. - 1.
+Streets designed to have one end permanently closed shall not exceed 1,000 feet in length. - 2.
+Except as provided in s.
 TCG § 15.09(4)(b)3, streets which are designed to have one end permanently closed shall terminate in a circular turnaround having a minimum right-of-way diameter of 120 feet, and a minimum outside curb diameter of 90 feet.
 The reverse curve on a cul-de-sac shall have a 50-foot minimum radius when the bulb is centered on the street and a 100-foot minimum radius when the bulb is offset. - 3.
 All streets which are designed to have one end permanently closed, in business, commercial, industrial and manufacturing areas, shall terminate in a circular turnaround having a minimum right-of-way diameter of 130 feet, and a minimum outside curb diameter of 96 feet.
-The reverse curve on a cul-de-sac shall have a 50-foot minimum radius when the bulb is centered on the street and a 100-foot minimum radius when the bulb is offset.

-(c) Street Grades.
+The reverse curve on a cul-de-sac shall have a 50-foot minimum radius when the bulb is centered on the street and a 100-foot minimum radius when the bulb is offset. - (c) Street Grades.

-- 1. Unless necessitated by exceptional topography and subject to the approval of the Town Engineer, the maximum street grades shall not exceed the following: - Arterial streets and highways: 4% - Collectors, neighborhood connectors, and local streets and alleys: 8% Pedestrian Ways: 10&% unless steps of acceptable design are provided. - 2.
-The grade of any street shall in no case exceed 10% or be less than 0.48%. - 3.
+1. Unless necessitated by exceptional topography and subject to the approval of the Town Engineer, the maximum street grades shall not exceed the following:

+Arterial streets and highways: 4% Collectors, neighborhood connectors, local streets and alleys: 8% Pedestrian Ways: 10% unless steps of acceptable design are provided.

+- 2. The grade of any street shall in no case exceed 10% or be less than 0.48%. - 3.
 All changes in street grades shall provide sight distances as conditions require as determined by the Town Engineer. - 4.
-Street grades shall be established wherever practicable in such a manner to avoid excessive grading, the promiscuous removal of ground cover and tree growth and general leveling of the topography.

-(d) Radius of Curvature.

-- 1. When a continuous street centerline deflects at any one point by more than ten degrees, a circular curve shall be introduced having a radius of curvature on said centerline of not less than the following: - a.
+Street grades shall be established wherever practicable in such a manner to avoid excessive grading, the promiscuous removal of ground cover and tree growth and general leveling of the topography. - (d) Radius of Curvature. - 1.
+When a continuous street centerline deflects at any one point by more than ten degrees, a circular curve shall be introduced having a radius of curvature on said centerline of not less than the following: - a.
 Arterial streets and highways: 450 feet. - b.
 Collector Streets: 250 feet. - c.
-Neighborhood connector and Llocal streets: 150 feet. - 2.
-A tangent at least 150 feet in length shall be provided between reverse curves on arterial and collector streets, and 100 feet in length between reverse curves on neighborhood connector and local streets.

-(e) Half Streets.
+Neighborhood connector and local streets: 150 feet. - 2.
+A tangent at least 150 feet in length shall be provided between reverse curves on arterial and collector streets, and 100 feet in length between reverse curves on neighborhood connector and local streets. - (e) Half Streets.